SpaceG/spaceg.github.io/_posts/2015-05-10-reboot-chmodo+rx-volumes-macintosh-hd-c-terminal-bash-for-everyone-change.markdown

 header-img: "img/1557493_663672417038411_6720990459034320832_n.jpg"
 ---
 <h2 class="section-heading"> Hacking Macintosh HD </h2>
-<h2 class="section-heading">Entry Your Data wit the Terminal Commandline Chmod o+rx</h2>
+<h2 class="section-heading">Entry Your Data with the Terminal Commandline Chmod o+rx</h2>

 <strong> Recovery Mode </strong>

 This Morning i got a {....} Shok.
 You know, i gotta crazy with my Terminal and Try and Hacking everything.
 So my History now.. i try hack my HD!
-After a Error, i put the rights to the (:denied).
+After a Error, i put the rights to the <code>(:denied)</code>.

 Spoken Words: Fuck! - I don't had rights anymore everywhere!
 After a New Start my Machine, the same thing again.
 I gotta Crazy soon after any Times to reboot my Machine!

-i Try out to reboot the Machine on "C" !
+i Try out to reboot the Machine on <code> "C" </code>!
 Nothing Works!
-After rebooted in to the C
+After rebooted in to the <code>C</code>
 <code>cmd + r </code>!
 Booted the Mac over Recovery Mode and choose in the Menu the Terminal and Typed on -bash:~ 3.2# <code> chmod o+rx "/Volumes/YOURHD"</code> and prompt (Enter) it over <code> sudo shutdown -r now </code> !
 New Started and waited for a while
 and BANG unbelievable!
 The whole Machine is back now with all my Users! :) !
 What a Thing!
 Thanks to Me :) !
-I^m really proud of it.
+I'm really proud of it.
 Hacking your Machine and learn to Rule! ;)

 First Reboot your Machine from <code> cmd + r  <code> and then wait!